educ8s/Seeeduino-Xiao-Temperature-Monitor-with-OLED-display/README.md

 # Seeeduino-Xiao(Arduino Compatible)-Temperature-Monitor-with-OLED-display
-This is a simple temperature monitor using the Seeeduino Xiao, Arduino Compatible board.
-It uses an SSD1306 OLED display and a DS18B20 temperature sensor
+This is a simple temperature monitor using the Seeeduino Xiao, an Arduino Compatible board.
+It uses an SSD1306 OLED display and a DS18B20 temperature sensor.

 <p align="center">
   <img src="Arduino_Xiao_Review.jpg" alt="Xiao Temperature Monitor" width="800">